top subaru engine problems

 What Years Did Subaru Engines Have Issues?

-The 2019 Subaru boxer engine was at the root of a 2020 recall that involved more than 188,000 cars.
+The 2019 Subaru boxer engine was at the root of a recall that involved more than 188,000 cars.
 This was due to a faulty fuel pump causing stalling, even when the vehicle was in motion.
-The pump itself was prone to cracks, which caused the engine to either run rough, misfire or completely stall due to the lack of fuel in the combustion chamber.
+The pump itself was prone to cracks, which caused the engine to either run rough, misfire, or completely stall due to the lack of fuel in the combustion chamber.
 This would usually cause the check engine light to either turn on or flash.

-In 2019, another recall was issued when it was discovered that over 250,000 vehicles had been sent out with a faulty positive crankcase ventilation valve.
+Another 2020 recall was issued when it was discovered that over 250,000 vehicles had been sent out with a faulty positive crankcase ventilation valve.
 As a result, the valve would crack or split, allowing oil to enter the combustion chamber and damage the engine’s internal components.
 This was because it was not allowing pressure to ventilate properly, and the valve was splitting apart under the added strain.

 2012-2014

 The 2012, 2013, and 2014 model years of the Subaru Impreza, Crosstrek, and BRZ coupe all had a known issue with the engine’s valve springs.
 The springs were fracturing and causing issues like engine noise and stalling.
 These springs help control the air and fuel mixture, and when they break, they cause the engine to run either too rich or too lean.
+This can lead to other issues such as a head gasket failure, head gasket leaks, or general engine repairs being needed.

 These model years also saw the filing of a class-action lawsuit against Subaru for excessive oil consumption.
 No recall was ever considered, but many consumers reported that their Subarus were going through more oil than should have been necessary.
 This issue may have been caused by some of the engine issues that these models were known for.